CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

      ```
      ![](media/cloudn.png)

-1. After the GitHub cloning is completed, run the below command to change the directory to the lab files.
+1. After the GitHub cloning is completed, run the following command to change the directory to the lab files.

     ```
     cd Cloud-Native-Application/labfiles/